UCP government funds apprenticeship positions while cutting post-secondary funding

 “We are seeing double-digit jumps in apprenticeship registration for the first time in more than a decade,” said Advanced Education Minister Rajan Sawhney at a news conference at the Northern Alberta Institute of Technology on Sept.
 23.

-The money will be used to support 2000 new trade apprenticeship spots.
+The funding will support 2000 new trade apprenticeship spots.
 In addition, another 15 million will be invested over three years to add 1000 new positions.

 In a statement to the Gauntlet, the SAIT Students’ Association (Saitsa) stated their approval of the increased funding provided by the government.
 SAIT provides many apprenticeship programs for students as it is a polytechnic institute focusing mainly on applied skills.